clnks/clnks/README.md

 ## About me

 I'm an aspiring web developer studying a Master's in Cyber Security.
 I have a love of technology, reading - whether's getting stuck into my kindle or getting  into the many stories I come across on Medium.
-When I'm not watching a series or film, I enjoy seeing new art exhibitions
+When I'm not watching a series or film, I enjoy seeing new art exhibitions.